djh1997/proj324/docs/index.md

 ### Potential issues

--   IO speed, depending on the solutions used i could end up running into IO speed bottle necks affect frame rate
+-   IO speed, depending on the solutions used I could end up running into IO speed bottle necks affect frame rate
 -   frame rate for the active points would need to be fairly high to stop nauseating effect.
 -   camera distortion, I would like to use a camera with little to no distortion this would make image processing easier.
 -   Field of view, having a similar FoV would be useful since a camera with smaller FoV would end up wasting the edge of the LCD.